Container weight verification

 Definition of the shipper

-To assist, the shipper is defined in circular MSC.1/Circular 1475 - Guidelines Regarding the Verified Gross Mass of a Container Carrying Cargo.
-This defines the shipper as the entity or person named on the bill of lading or sea waybill or equivalent multimodal transport document as shipper (see section 2.1.12 of MSC.1/Circular 1475 for the full definition).
+A shipper is defined1 as the entity or person named on the bill of lading or sea waybill or equivalent multimodal transport document as shipper.

-In Australia the shipper in Marine Order 42 is and remains the shipper mentioned in the Carriage of Goods by Sea Act 1991.
+In Australia, the shipper in Marine Order 42 is and remains the shipper mentioned in the Carriage of Goods by Sea Act 1991.
 This is the person or entity that enters into a contract of carriage with a carrier.
-They must obtain the VGM in accordance with Marine Order 42.
-They must make the declaration of the VGM on the bill of lading or any other shipping documentation that they use in accordance with their contact of carriage, such as a Pre receival Advice (PRA).
-They may authorise a third party to do either or both these things this on their behalf.

 Definition of shipping documents

-In the Australian context, the shipping documents are the sea carriage documents mentioned in the Carriage of Goods by Sea Act 1991.
-The shipping documents (sea carriage documents) are therefore part of the contract of carriage between the shipper and the sea carrier.
+In the Australian context, the shipping documents2 are the sea carriage documents mentioned in the Carriage of Goods by Sea Act 1991.
+The shipping documents are therefore part of the contract of carriage between the shipper and the sea carrier.

 Bills of lading are common examples of shipping documents but care should be taken as house bills of lading may not be the ocean or through bills of lading that are usually part of the shipping documents.

-- There is evidence that weight is not as declared, or
+- There is evidence that weight is not as declared.

 - The container is opened and materials added or removed.